VituixCAD version 2.0

 Parts list window

-Calculates and exports axial frequency response or filter transfer function of currently selected Driver,
+Calculates and exports axial frequency response or filter transfer function Driver,

 Visualisation of impulse response, step response and selected window function.